openshift/openshift-ansible/README.md

 Construct a proper install-config.yml, and make a copy called install-config-ansible.yml.

+## Hosts
+You will need the following hosts

+### Boostrap host
+This is a special host that is not part of the cluster but is required to be available to help the cluster bootstrap itself.
+This is not a bastion host, it will initially be part of the cluster and should be able to communicate with the masters in the cluster.

+### Masters
+You need 1 or 3 masters.

+### Workers
+You need 0 or more workers.
+Note, by default, masters are unschedulable so you will need one or more workers if you want to schedule workloads.

 ## DNS
 4.x installs require specific dns records to be in place, and there is no way to complete an install without working DNS.
 You are in charge of ensuring the